mina20088/Chapter-BookStore/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

-## Welcome to my Laravel-powered online bookstore website!
+## Welcome to Chapter online bookstore website!

 This project was created to provide a user-friendly platform for browsing and purchasing books online.
 It's built with Laravel, a popular PHP framework known for its elegant syntax and powerful features.